-Most of intended parents acknowledge that creating a profile is one of the most difficult tasks prior to moving on MysSurrogateMom website but this is a very important task to find surrogate or to find egg donor because your profile is the first thing a prospective surrogate or egg donor looks at when choosing an intended parent.
+Most of intended parents acknowledge that creating a profile is one of the most difficult tasks prior to moving on MysSurrogateMom website but this is a very important task to find a surrogate or to find an egg donor because your profile is the first thing a prospective surrogate or egg donor looks at when choosing an intended parent.

 Your profile is that all important first impression for a surrogate or egg donor.
 If a picture is worth a thousand words then, yours should look like a million.
 Photos convey images and emotions that words simply can’t.
 They share stories, create parks and above all build connections.

 The photo in your profile should be eye catching and tell a story.
 It should be original, with high contrast, be clean, crisp and professional looking.
 This does not mean you need a professional to take your pictures but invest in getting your pictures done right as it will pay off.

 A surrogate or egg donor (if known) wants to hear that you are open to maintaining connections.
 You don’t need to be specific about type of contact, although you should acknowledge the importance of a child knowing their beginnings.

 Keep it positive, write about something that portrays you in a positive light and brings out the best in you.

 Your life is full of lots of interesting moments and occasions, highlight them in your story

 One of the things most surrogates and egg donors are trying to visualize is what kind of parent you will make and that the child will be growing up in a good home, talk about your family (parent, sisters, brothers, nephews,….) and your vital support.